ferranfg/mpl-publisher/readme.txt

 == Changelog ==

 = 2.0.0 =
-- New design
+- New admin page design
-- Remove MOBI
+- Remove MOBI from supported formats as it's outdated
+- Improve UX on responsive, filters and tutorial intro

 = 1.34.1 =
 - Fix error when custom post type is not available anymore